jlangr/ccode2/classes.md

 ## Enter AI

+We (humans) are and have been advancing by orders of magnitude, technologically, every 5-10 years or so for the past 90 years.
+AI will continue that amazing trend, accelerating us toward the singularity by the 2024s.
+We are just "hitting the steep part of the curve." [need exact Kurzweill quote/ref here]

-The age of AI takes us to the point where it now becomes obvious how we are advancing by orders of magnitude every 7 years or so.
-Today, we can ask an LLM to produce code at the class level, and it will do an ok job, maybe getting 80% of the code correct.
-(Here's that good old 80/20 rule again.)
-We can get it to a better job by:
+Today, we can ask an LLM to produce code at the class level, and it will do an OK job, maybe getting 80% of the code correct.
+(There's that good old 80/20 rule again[ref].)
+We can help an LLM to a better job by:

 * providing it with examples
 * providing it with a simple style that tells it to: